JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 # <center> Works in progress </center>
 - - -

-**Pollution, agricultural productivity, and development: Evidence from coal in plants in India**.
-Draft soon.

-**New approaches to estimating small area welfare in developing countries: Validation from four countries** with David Newhouse.
-Draft soon.

 **Does the timing of the school year affect child labor decisions in developing countries?** with Alex Eble.

 **Gender and hiring in SMEs: Evidence from an RCT in Bangladesh** with Asad Islam and Emily Beam.